Public trust key, EU insists, in developing virus apps

 As European countries develop coronavirus tracing apps, the EU is urging them to make the platforms voluntary and ensure that the many national systems can work together

-BRUSSELS -- The European Union is urging its 27 member countries to make the use of mobile telephone tracing apps voluntary and to apply similar standards to ensure that national systems can work together in fighting the spread of the coronavirus.
+BRUSSELS -- As European countries develop coronavirus tracing apps, the European Union is urging its 27 member states them to make them voluntary and ensure that the many national systems can work together.

 The virus has infected more than 850,000 Europeans, killing some 90,000 people, according to the European Centre for Disease Prevention and Control.
-As countries lift movement restrictions, tracing whether someone has come into contact with an infected person will be key to allowing a return to normal life.
+As countries lift restrictions on movement, tracing whether someone has come into contact with an infected person will be key to allowing a return to normal life.

 The use of such apps would do away with the need for the time-consuming, painstaking work involved in questioning people who have contracted the disease to try to work out where they picked it up.

-In a new set of guidelines, the European Commission says that public trust is paramount for the system to work.
+In a new set of guidelines, the European Commission says that public trust is paramount for the system to work because the apps are most effective when many people use them.

 “Such apps can only show their full potential if many people use them.
 Therefore, we want to give Europeans the trust in these apps,” said commission spokesman Johannes Bahrke.
 “It’s fundamental that the instillation and use of an app is voluntary.”